ronivay/burp-docker/README.md

 `/var/spool/burp` - path for backup store

 `/tmp/bui` - default path for restored files when done from burp-ui

+`/var/log/burp-ui` - burp-ui access/error logs are not redirected to container stdout. mount a volume from host if you want to see/preserve these logs

 You should mount a path from host machine to these for best outcome.